-The signs of heart block depend on the degree to which the electrical current is interrupted or blocked.
+Heart-block symptoms depend on the type of heart block present, and the degree to which the electrical current is interrupted.

 First-degree heart block may produce no noticeable symptoms.